 This agreement is between you, being a registered member ("Member") within CAcert's community at large ("Community") and CAcert Incorporated ("CAcert"), being an operator of services to the Community.

-You and CAcert both agree to the terms and conditions in this agreement.
-Your agreement is given by any of
+You agree to the terms and conditions in this agreement.
+Your agreement is given by but not limited to

 Your agreement is effective from the date of the first event above that makes this agreement known to you.
-This Agreement replaces and supercedes prior agreements, including the NRP-DaL.
+This Agreement replaces and supersedes any prior agreements.